talwrii/ffmpeg-cookbook/README.md

 <a name="middle"> </a>
 <a name="variables-1"> </a>
 <a name="expression-example"> </a>
-## Placing text in the middle of the screen
+## Place text in the middle of the screen
 ```bash
 ffplay -f lavfi -i 'color=color=white, drawtext=text=hello:x=(main_w - text_w) / 2:y=(main_h-text_h) /2'
 ```